nixworks/public/news/2007/02/2/README.md

 ##### China
 ### [ Chinese President Hu Jintao signs a series of economic deals with Sudan, which China has protected from UN sanctions. ](/news/2007/02/2/chinese-president-hu-jintao-signs-a-series-of-economic-deals-with-sudan-which-china-has-protected-from-un-sanctions.md)
-_Context: China, President, UN, Hu Jintao, economic sanction, Sudan_
+_Context: China, Sudan, President, economic sanction, Hu Jintao, UN_

 ##### Two years of helping
 ### [ War in Somalia: Eight people are killed in a mortar attack in Somalia's capital Mogadishu. ](/news/2007/02/2/war-in-somalia-eight-people-are-killed-in-a-mortar-attack-in-somalia-s-capital-mogadishu.md)
-_Context: Somalia, Mortar, two years of helping, Mogadishu_
+_Context: Mortar, Somalia, two years of helping, Mogadishu_

 ##### Martti Ahtisaari
 ### [ Martti Ahtisaari unveils a United Nations plan for the final status of Kosovo.
 Serbian leaders denounced the proposal. ](/news/2007/02/2/martti-ahtisaari-unveils-a-united-nations-plan-for-the-final-status-of-kosovo-serbian-leaders-denounced-the-proposal.md)